Kleishmidt/DjangoSocialHub/README.md

    docker-compose up --build --remove-orphans
 ```

-4.Once the containers are up and running, you can access the DjangoSocialHub application in your web browser at:
+4. Once the containers are up and running, you can access the DjangoSocialHub application in your web browser at:
 ```sh
    http://localhost:8000
 ```